Hull Turf logo

 Level the Ground for a Smooth Surface

-When preparing the area for artificial grass, you might wonder, can you put fake grass on dirt by first using a rake to evenly distribute the soil across the designated space, ensuring a uniform surface?
-To prevent future settling and establish a stable base, it is crucial to remove all natural grass, roots, and debris; can you put fake grass on dirt?
-Next, identify any low spots and fill them with additional soil or sand to achieve a level foundation; after that, can you put fake grass on dirt?
-Before asking if you can put fake grass on dirt, thoroughly compact the soil using a plate compactor or hand tamper, as this step is essential for creating a firm foundation that minimizes future settling.
+When preparing the area for artificial grass, you might wonder, can you start by first using a rake to evenly distribute the soil across the designated space, ensuring a uniform surface?
+To prevent future settling and establish a stable base, it is crucial to compact the soil.
+Next, identify any low spots and fill them with additional soil or sand to achieve a level surface; after that, compact the area.
+Before asking if you can put fake grass on dirt, thoroughly compact the soil with a hand tamper, as this step is essential for creating a firm foundation that minimizes future settling.
 Ensure that the soil is compressed evenly for optimal results.

-At Hall Turf, we take pride in delivering expert artificial turf solutions in Kansas City.
+In our company, we take pride in delivering expert services in Kansas City.
 Our team, led by professionals like Brock, ensures that every project is handled with care and precision, resulting in satisfied homeowners who appreciate our exceptional service.

 Follow the arrows to see each step in preparing the ground for artificial grass.
 Each box represents an action you need to take to ensure a smooth and stable surface.